Thendrale Ennai Thodu

-Thendrale Ennai Thodu is a 1985 Indian Tamil-language romantic comedy film, co-written and directed by Sridhar.
-The film stars Mohan and debutante Jayashree, with Thengai Srinivasan, Vennira Aadai Moorthy and Y. G. Mahendran in supporting roles.
-It was released on 31 May 1985 and achieved both critical acclaim and box-office success.
+Thendrale Ennai Thodu (Oh Breeze, Touch Me) is a 1985 Indian Tamil-language romantic comedy film co-written and directed by Sridhar.
+The film stars Mohan and Jayashree (in her first film), with Thengai Srinivasan, Vennira Aadai Moorthy and Y. G. Mahendran in supporting roles.
+It was released on 31 May 1985 to critical acclaim, and was a box-office success.

 Plot

-In Madras, while her car breaks down frequently, Malu, a young graduate, independent, stemming from the Tamil bourgeoisie, attends dumbfounded that Raghunath (alias Raghu) is a pickpocket.
-The young man who went to an interview misses his bus.
-Having got acquainted with Malu and having repaired her vehicle, she takes him to his meeting.
-There she learns the position has already been filled, which frustrates Raghu.
-During his interview, he lets burst his anger, he becomes enraged in the face of his future employers, among which one, Rajasekhar, who is the father of Malu, appreciates the frankness of Raghu.
-Raghu then meets his future coworkers, Balu (an older, married man) and Ramu (a young, unmarried man), both lively and outgoing.
+Malu, an independent young Tamil graduate in Madras whose car frequently breaks down, discovers that Raghunath (alias Raghu) is a pickpocket.
+The young man, on the way to an interview, misses his bus.
+He meets Malu and fixes her car, and she drives him to the interview.
+Raghu is angry to learn that the position has been filled, but Rajasekhar (one of the interviewers and Malu's father, appreciates his enthusiasm.
+Raghu is hired and meets his colleagues: Balu (an older, married man) and Ramu (a young, unmarried man).